princyiakov/princyiakov/README.md

 - 👋 Hi, I’m Princy Pappachan Iakov
-- 👀 I’m interested in Data Science, Deep Learning, Computer Vision and all things which can bring a positive influence in this world and make life better for every individual !
+- 👀 I’m interested in Data Science, Deep Learning, Computer Vision, Natural Language Processing  and all things which can bring a positive influence in this world and make life better for every individual !
 - 📫 You can reach me at iamprincypappachan@gmail.com

 ## Let me give you a quick tour if you are interested in my projects !